eProsima/Micro-XRCE-DDS-docs/docs/optimization.rst

 --------------------

 To tune the executable code size, the library can be compiled enabling or disabling several profiles.
-To add or remove profiles from the library, you can enable or disable them as CMake arguments.
+To add or remove profiles from the library, enable or disable them as CMake arguments.
 More information can be found at: :ref:`micro_xrce_dds_client_label`.

 .. important::

-    If you are compiling your app with *gcc*, its highly recommended compile it with the linker flag: ``-Wl,--gc-sections``.
+    When compiling with *gcc*, it is highly recommended to compile it with the linker flag: ``-Wl,--gc-sections``.
-    It will remove the code that your app does not use from the final executable.
+    It will remove the code that the app doesn't use from the final executable.

 Runtime size
 ------------